 The school has a statutory responsibility to teach the subjects of the National Curriculum.
 These are divided into areas of learning which include English, Mathematics, Science, Computing and other foundation subjects.
 In Key Stage 2, children are also introduced to a modern foreign language.

-Tha school uses Letters and Sounds with a system of monthly assessment in order to inform progress and access next steps.
+The school uses Letters & Sounds and also include Read Write Inc daily with a system of monthly assessment in order to inform progress and access next steps.

 The National Curriculum splits English into three distinct areas: Spoken Language, Reading (word reading and comprehension) and Writing, (handwriting , spelling and composition).